thesoftwarefarm/devbox-ubuntu/README.md

 The box will be provisioned on the first `vagrant up`; later, use `vagrant provision` whenever the configuration (playbook, roles) is updated.

+You might also call `vagrant --tags=tag-name provision` to execute only certain roles/actions which have that tag specified.
+Ie: run `vagrant --tags=vhosts` provision to run only the vhosts role

 Additional software can be added to the provisioner by creating additional Ansible roles and specifying them in the `playbook.yml` file.

 ### SSH Forward